No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 1998

-Famous For: The best character tribute of the late 90's along with "The Homer Archive" and "The Definitive Frink."
-Nate Gilmore's sleek, beautiful design for this page made many webmasters weep when they realized they couldn't do better than this.
+Famous For: The best character tribute of the late 90's along with "The Homer Archive" and "The Definitive Frink".
+Nate Gilmore's sleek, beautiful design for this page made many webmasters depressed when they realized they couldn't do better than this.

 Much Ado About Simpsons